 The closest competition that the TD Aeroplan Visa Platinum has is the CIBC Aeroplan Visa Card.
 Although the CIBC card has no travel insurance, it also has no annual fee.
 Both cards have the same earn rate.

 It’s not exactly apples-to-apples, but you could also compare the TD Aeroplan Visa Platinum to the WestJet RBC Mastercard.
 The WestJet card gives you $50 WestJet dollars when you sign up, 1.5% back in WJ dollars on WestJet flights or WestJet Vacations packages and 1% on everything else.
 There’s also the annual companion voucher you get starting at $199 which has a lot of value.

 It’s obviously not fair to compare Aeroplan to Westjet, but if you have the option, one could argue that WestJet Rewards is the better loyalty program and the WestJet RBC Mastercard is the better travel rewards credit card in Canada.

 My TD Aeroplan Visa Platinum review is positive.
-There’s no minimum income requirement and you get 10,000 Aeroplan miles after your first purchase.
-There’s no other way to earn that many points so quickly (unless you qulify for a higher tier card) which is why you need to consider this card if you want to start collecting Aeroplan Miles.
+There’s no minimum income requirement and you get a decent earn rate.
+There’s no other way to earn that many points so quickly (unless you qualify for a higher tier card) which is why you need to consider this card if you want to start collecting Aeroplan Miles.